fossabot/git-auto/readme.md

 " > git-auto.yml
 ```

-Every time we make a commit, git auto will run our test.
+Every time we make a commit, Git auto will run our test.
 It will also create a new release on the release branch if the tests exited in a succesful manner.
 Git auto will also create a tag for each test, and update those tags to the last commit with which they passed on an individual basis.
 That way you know which commit started the failure of a particular set of tests.